Records Management: Retention Schedules

-A retention schedule has been developed which focuses on the major series of the School's records: those which SOAS generates in large quantities, particularly in paper format.
+A SOAS Retention Schedule December 2015 (pdf; 621kb) has been developed which focuses on the major series of the School's records: those which SOAS generates in large quantities, particularly in paper format.
 The schedule is based on existing retention practices, discussions with departments, and the recommendations in the model retention schedule for HE institutions developed by the JISC.

-The schedule was noted by the Information Strategy Committee and presented to Executive Board in February 2014.
-Any minor revisions will be approved by the Deputy Secretary.
+The schedule was last approved by the Executive Board in December 2015.
+Any minor revisions will be approved by the Secretary.

 Advice on the retention schedule and records management more generally is available from the Corporate Records Manager and Archivist (email to email@example.com).